 Dakpa Gyatso Acharya is a native Tibetan translator and researcher.
 He studied at the Central University of Tibetan Studies, Sarnath, majoring Buddhist philosophy and Tibetan language, where he earned the Shastri [BA] and Acharya degrees [MA].
 After completion of the Acharya degree, he served as the personal secretary to Gyetrul Jigme Rinpoche, son of Terton Namkha Drimed Rabjam Rinpoche.
 During his work, he also served as the head of the Ripa Private Office and translator of Terton Namkha Rinpoche.
 He travelled extensively with Gyetrul Jigme Rinpoche in this capacity.
 Dakpa has translated and edited numerous articles and books including the “Activities of Vidyadhara Chogyam Trungpa Rinpoche in the West,” the Historical and Religious Life of the King Gesar of Ling [Tibetan], the entire cycle of Tagsham Samten Lingpa’s treasure-teachings (termas) for International Nyingma Buddhist Encyclopedia, the Ripa Buddhist Monastic Code, Odisha Buddhist Connection and so on.
 Dakpa has been working on his own book-in-progress: the Encyclopedic Dictionary of Tibetan Buddhism in Tibetan-Sanskrit-English and its commentary.
 In 2014, he came to Nova Scotia, Halifax, where he lived for three years working with Nalanda Translation Committee.
 In April 2017, he moved to Toronto along with his wife and daughter.
 Currently, he lives in Toronto working with Prof. Frances Garrett; he also works for Nalanda Translation Committee, and the Berzin Archive e.V. as a translator and editor.

-Faraz Khoshbakhtian is currently an undergraduate student of Computer Science and Philosophy at the University of Toronto.
-He became a part of Himalayan Borderlands team in September of 2018.
-He is keen in exploring new strategies of improving web literacy around the world.
+Faraz Khoshbakhtian is an undergraduate student of Computer Science and Philosophy at the University of Toronto.
+He was a part of Himalayan Borderlands team in 2018.
+He is keen to explore strategies of improving web literacy around the world.

 Molly Mignault is a graduate student at the University of Toronto in the Department for the Study of Religion where she is doing a collaborative specialization with the School of the Environment.
 Her research interests are focused on the relationship between environmental preservation and natural sacred sites within South Asia.
 She received an Honours Bachelor of Arts from the University of Toronto in 2017 where she studied religious studies, environmental studies and geography.